nowakczarek/BlogApp/README.md

 # Blog App
-This is a MVP of BlogApp I created based on ASP.NET Razor Pages using Entity Framework (code first) for the data access and SQL Server as a database.
+This is a BlogApp I created based on ASP.NET Razor Pages using Entity Framework (code first) for the data access and SQL Server as a database.
-I've also used Identity for the login functionality.
+I've also used Identity for the login functionality and added some basic CSS.

 # Functionality
 - Each user has its own web posts that he can manage